XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Introduction

 \section{Introduction}

-With the rapid development of generative audio synthesis and editing techniques, anyone can now easily edit and re-synthesize audio content \cite{openai2024sora,li2024quality,copet2024simple}.
-While it democratizes the creative process and enables new applications, it also brings serious concerns for copyrighted data misuse, data provenance and authenticity \cite{pan2023risk, shoaib2023deepfakes, park2023ai}.
-A notable example is the recent surge of deepfake audio and video, where actors have been using deepfake techniques to impersonate and create fake speech and video content of online politicians or public figures, with the malicious intent to spread misinformation and manipulate public opinion \cite{verma2024ai,wenger2021hello,buo2020emerging,bilika2023hello}.
-Furthermore, beyond deepfake threats, the unauthorized exploitation of copyrighted content is also a growing concern in the AI industry \cite{singer2024deepfake, qiwei2024reporting, brigham2024violation}.
-These days, many content creators fall victim of copyright infringement due to the unauthorized use of their content for AI training and editing \citep{uscopyright2023ai,abbott2023disrupting}.
-Original content is now being exploited and modified at scale in a way that makes it hard to track data provenance \cite{cho2024artists, robinson2024umg, vermillio2024wme}.
-Among the various solutions to track audio provenance and guarantee artists' protection \cite{ren2024copyright,desai2024copyright,Liu_2024_CVPR}, watermarking stands out as one of the most effective proactive approaches.
+With the rapid development of generative audio synthesis and editing techniques, anyone can now easily edit and synthesize audio content \citep{openai2024sora,li2024quality,copet2024simple,cao2025survey,zhou2024comprehensive}.
+While it democratizes the creative process and enables new applications, it also raises serious concerns regarding unauthorized use of copyrighted data, data provenance, and authenticity \citep{pan2023risk, shoaib2023deepfakes, park2023ai,liu2024metacloak,meerza2025harmonycloak,liu2024stableue}.
+A notable example is the recent surge in deepfake audio and video, where malicious actors use generative techniques to impersonate and create fake speech and video content of online politicians or public figures, to spread misinformation and manipulate public opinion \citep{verma2024ai,wenger2021hello,buo2020emerging,bilika2023hello}.
+Furthermore, beyond deepfake threats, the unauthorized exploitation of copyrighted content is also a growing concern in the AI industry \citep{singer2024deepfake, qiwei2024reporting, brigham2024violation,cui2024diffusionshield, guan-etal-2024-codeip, liu2024watermarking}.
+Nowadays many content creators are subject to copyright infringement due to the unauthorized use of their content for AI training and editing \citep{uscopyright2023ai,abbott2023disrupting}.
+Original content is increasingly exploited and modified at scale, making it difficult to track data provenance \citep{cho2024artists, robinson2024umg, vermillio2024wme}.
+As highlighted in Content Authenticity Initiative (CAI) \citep{cai_wikipedia}, the challenge of combating disinformation and verifying content authenticity in the digital age requires robust standards for provenance metadata.
+Among the various solutions to track audio provenance and guarantee artists' protection \citep{ren2024copyright,desai2024copyright}, watermarking stands out as one of the most effective proactive approaches.
 It involves embedding imperceptible perturbations into the audio that are both identifiable and traceable.
 Watermarking enables two key processes: \underline{detection}, which verifies the presence of the watermark in an audio file, and \underline{attribution}, which involves decoding a message that uniquely identifies the original creator.